lumonald/existing-wordpress-development-docker/README.md

 3. `init/migrate.sh` - A URL migration script, this updates the URL stored in the database, this also gets run automatically when the containers are spun up for the first time.

 ## Usage
+1. Clone or download this project.

-1. Create a mysqldump from your production site and place in: `mysqldumps/backup.sql.gz` (ensure file is named `backup.sql.gz`)
+2. Create a mysqldump from your pre-existing site and place in location: `mysqldumps/backup.sql.gz` (ensure file is named `backup.sql.gz`)

+3. Obtain copy of `wp-content` folder from pre-existing site and place in location: `site/wp-content`

-2. Enter your configuration variables into `.env`.
+4. Enter your configuration variables into `.env`.

-3. Navigate to the root of this project locally and run:
+5. Navigate to the root of this project locally and run:

     `docker-compose up -d && docker-compose run wordpress prep.sh`